 H5P is a free online tool that makes it easy for faculty to create a layer of interactive content over video that they may be using in their courses.
 Many faculty use video in their teaching to share an interesting resource found online or to share customized content that faculty create for their students.
 H5P allows faculty to add annotations to videos, provide additional context and integrate questions that check for student understanding of key concepts.
 H5P can be fully integrated into Moodle.

 Submit a request through the ITS Service Desk to request assistance with pre-recording your lectures.
 An audio or video recording of you performing the lecture or demonstration can be created on location or in the Case-Geyer Studios.
 We ask that you schedule these sessions at least three business days in advance, as demand for this service is significant.
-ITS can assist with publishing your recordings to Ensemble, YouTube or Google Drive.
-A connection with Ensemble is available to link your media files to your Moodle course.
+ITS can assist with publishing your recordings to Panopto, YouTube or Google Drive.
+A connection with Panopto is available to link your media files to your Moodle course.

 Subtitling Media Files (post-production)